 First, you begin by preparing your lemon water bowl.
 Have additional lemon halves ready to squeeze onto artichokes while handling.
 Rinse under cold running water and open up the petals so the water can get through more easily.
 With kitchen shears, clip off the thorns of the petals.
 Now, cut about an inch off the top of the artichoke using a serrated knife.
 Cut off excess stem if there is any and trim off the green, tough part leaving a pale-green colored stem.
 Peel about 5 layers of leaves* off the artichoke until you have reached the more delicate leaves that are pale green in color.
 With a serrated knife, slice off the crown where the white and green part meets.
 Remove the choke with a spoon and rub with lemon juice.
-Using a paring knife, trip off any remaining leaves around the edge of the heart.
+Using a paring knife, trim off any remaining leaves around the edge of the heart.
 Keep in lemon water until ready to use!

-*You can save the leaves, steam and eat them with aioli
+You can save the leaves, steam and eat them with aioli.

 Fresh Spinach and Artichoke Dip